sindresorhus/sindresorhus.github.com/data/apps/folder-peek.md

 #### How can I have a menu bar folder with my most recent screenshots?

-Make a folder to hold the screenshots and add it to the app.
+Make a folder to hold the screenshots and add the folder to the app.
 Open the Screenshot app, click “Options”, then “Other Location”, and choose the folder you just made.
-In Folder Peek, open the folder config, and change the sort order to “Date Created” and set “Max Items” to something like 20.
+In Folder Peek, open the folder config, change the sort order to “Date Created”, and set “Max Items” to something like 20.

 You may also want to [disable the screenshot preview](https://osxdaily.com/2019/08/02/disable-screenshot-thumbnail-preview-mac/) so the screenshot shows up in the screenshot folder right away.

+#### How can I add a [Smart Folder](https://support.apple.com/guide/mac-help/create-or-change-a-smart-folder-on-mac-mchlp2804/mac)? {#smart-folder}

+A Smart Folder is a special feature in Finder that allows you to create a virtual folder based on specific search criteria.
+The files within the Smart Folder are not physically stored in one location, but rather are located in different areas of your computer.
+Unfortunately, it is not possible to add a Smart Folder to Folder Peek as the functionality cannot be replicated.

 #### Can I navigate to a folder multiple levels deep and then drop a file into it?

 No, that is unfortunately not possible.
 Folder Peek is built as a system menu, and a menu cannot be kept open if it's not focused.
-Instead, first navigate to the nested folder, click to open it in Finder, and then drag & drop the file into the Finder window.
+Instead, first, navigate to the nested folder, click to open it in Finder, and then drag & drop the file into the Finder window.

 #### The app I want does not show up in the “Open With” menu for a folder {#folder-open-with}